OchoaM/finchmobile/README.md

-We will be doing turtlez and if we end up with extra time we will try to add on to our turtlez.
+We will be doing an American flag and other stuff if we have spare time.

 https://blockly-games.appspot.com/turtle?lang=en&level=10#nwzarg
 ===========

-turtlez
+'Murica!!!!!....and turtlez